kaizhu256/roguetech-cheat/README.md

     // cheat - unused pilot-xp is no longer nagged by darius if pilot-skills are maxed
     // (roguetech-compatible)
     "cheat_pilotxpnag_off": "1",

-    // cheat - mech can sensorlock-and-fire
-    "cheat_sensorlockfire_on": "",

-    // cheat - sell items to shop for 50% (instead of 10%)
-    // (roguetech-compatible)
-    "cheat_shopsellprice_high": "0",

-    // cheat - mech can sprint-and-melee
-    "cheat_sprintmelee_on": "",

-    // cheat - mech can sprint-and-shoot
-    "cheat_sprintshoot_on": "",
 }
 ```